robertsahlin/robertsahlincom/content/post/fast-flexible-data-pipelines-with-protobuf-schema-registry.md

 3. AWS Kinesis

 ## Data destinations
-To satisfy our main use cases; reporting, adhoc/explorative analysis, visualizations and ML/Data products we land the processed data objects in our data warehouse (BigQuery) and as streams (PubSub).
-Authentication and authorization is set close to the data warehouse to allow users to use their tool of choice (if it supports BigQuery) for adhoc/explorative analysis.
-Hence, we need to set permissions on field level but also descriptions of each field.
+To satisfy our main use cases; reporting, adhoc/explorative analysis, visualizations and ML/Data products we write the processed data objects to our data warehouse (BigQuery) and as streams (PubSub).
+Authentication and authorization of users is done close to the data warehouse to allow users to use their tool of choice (if it supports BigQuery) for adhoc/explorative analysis.
+Different roles in the company have different permissions to data Hence, we need to set permissions on field level but also descriptions of each field.
 Think if we could apply a schema

+## Data backup
+All raw data is streamed to a BigQuery dataset using dataflow jobs.
+The backup data is partitioned by ingestion time and have meta data (source, UUID, timestamp, etc.) in an attributes map that makes it easy to locate unique rows without parsing the raw data field (BYTES[]).
+Then a backfill is just a dataflow batch job that accepts a SQL-query and publish the data on the pubsub to be consumed by the streaming processing job together with the current data.
+The backfill data includes a message attribute that informs that it is a backfill entity and hence is filtered out from being written to the backup table again.